 * * * * *

-Fiscal year (FY) begins on October 1 of the year prior to the specified calendar year and ends on September 30 of the specified calendar year
+Fiscal Year (FY) begins on October 1 of the year prior to the specified calendar year and ends on September 30 of the specified calendar year

 * * * * *

+Major renovation means changes to a building that provide significant opportunities

+for compliance with applicable requirements in this part.
+For subpart B --reduction in fossil fuel-related energy consumption, for example, replacement of the HVAC system, lighting system, building envelope, or other components of the building that have a major impact on energy usage would constitute a major renovation.

+New Federal building means any new building (including a complete replacement of an existing building from the foundation up) to be constructed by, or for the use of, any Federal agency.
+Such term shall include buildings built for the purpose of being leased by a Federal agency, and privatized military housing.

 Power purchase agreement means an agreement with an electricity producer for all or a specified portion of the electricity produced from a particular power source, in this case a renewable energy source, for a specified period of time.
-The renewable energy attributes associated with the power must be retained by either the agency or the renewable energy project developer/owner.

-* * * * *

 Proposed Building means the design for construction of a new Federal low-rise residential building, or major renovation to a Federal low-rise residential building, proposed for construction.

-8. Amend §435.3 by:

-a Redeisgnating paragraph (b)(2) as (b)(3); and
+Renewable energy certificate means the technology and environmental (non-energy) attributes that represent proof that 1 megawatt-hour (MWh) of electricity was generated from a renewable energy resource, and can be sold separately from the underlying generic electricity with which it is associated.

+§ 435.3 [Amended]

+10. Amend §435.3 by adding to the end of paragraph (b)(2) “ 435.201, Appendix A to Subpart B”.

-b.
-Adding a new paragraph (b)(2) to read as follows:
+11. Revise § 435.4 to read as follows:

-§ 435.3 Materials incorporated by reference.

-* * * * *

-(b) * * *

-(2) ANSI/ASHRAE/IESNA Standard 90.1-2007, (“ASHRAE 90.1-2007”), Energy Standard for Buildings Except Low-Rise Residential Buildings, 2007, American Society of Heating Refrigerating and Air-Conditioning Engineers, Inc., ISSN 1041-2336, IBR approved for § 435.301.

-* * * * *
+§ 435.4 Life-cycle cost-effective.

+Except as specified in subparts A, B or C of this part, Federal agencies shall determine life-cycle cost-effectiveness by using the procedures set out in subpart A of part 436.
+A Federal agency may choose to use any of four methods, including life-cycle cost, net savings, savings-to-investment ratio, and adjusted internal rate of return using the discount rate published in the annual supplement to the Life Cycle Costing Manual for the Federal Energy Management Program (NIST 85–3273).

-9. Subpart C is revised to read as follows:
+12. Subpart B is added to part 435 to read as follows:

-Subpart C – Reduction in Fossil Fuel-Generated Energy Consumption
+Subpart B – Reduction in Fossil Fuel-Generated Energy Consumption

 Sec.